biocore/songbird/README.md

 ### TL;DR
-Basically, you'll want to futz around with the parameters until you see two nice exponential decay graphs, where the null model looks worse in the cross-validation graph.
+Basically, you'll want to futz around with the parameters until you see two nice exponential decay graphs, where your model provides an improvement in the cross-validation graph compared to the null model.
 Once you have that, you can start to look at the `differentials` Songbird produced!